 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with pancreatic cancer.
+Therefore, it's essential to talk with your doctor about your personal risk factors or experience with pancreatic cancer.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your doctor:

 Bring someone else with you.
 It helps to have another person hear what is said and think of questions to ask.

 Write out your questions ahead of time, so you don't forget them.